 License Φ Forum Φ Books&Manuals Φ Team Φ Home

-If the above download links fail, then download CBinstaller.jar from the CB-Forum.
-Some behavioral anti-virus tools could block CBinstaller from installing ConceptBase on your computer.
-You need to temporarily disable these tools or install ConceptBase manually as described in the installation guide.
+If the above download link fails, then download CBinstaller.jar from the CB-Forum.
+Some behavioral anti-virus tools could block CBinstaller from installing ConceptBase.cc on your computer.
+You need to temporarily disable these tools or install ConceptBase.cc manually as described in the installation guide.

-Linux, (Mac OS-X): Add the ConceptBase installation directory to your search path, e.g.
+Linux, (Mac OS-X): Add the ConceptBase.cc installation directory to your search path, e.g.

 cbivain a command window.
-Then start the ConceptBase.cc server via the menu item File/Start CBserver.
+It connects automatically to a local or public CBserver.
 You can also start the CBserver in another command window via the command 'cbserver [options]'.
+If your prefer to do so, then execute the 'cbserver' command before the starting CBIva.
 Consult the user manual for instructions on how to interact with the system.
 The tutorial on metamodeling is a good starting exercise as well.

-Raspberry Pi 2/3 under Raspbian (experimental): ConceptBase.cc runs fine on a Raspberry Pi 2 under Raspbian.
-You can download a Raspbian image preloaded with ConceptBase from SourceForge.
+Raspberry Pi 2/3 under Raspbian (experimental): ConceptBase.cc runs fine on a Raspberry Pi 2 and Pi 3 under Raspbian.
+You can download a Raspbian image preloaded with ConceptBase.cc from SourceForge.
 The README file contains instructions on creating an SD card from this image.